wachidsusilo/Json/README.md

 # Json
-Simple JSON encoder and decoder for ESP32
+Simple JSON encoder and decoder for ESP32 (Arduino IDE)